Netsuki77/video2screenshot/README.md

    - The script creates a temporary folder (named after the video file) in its directory to store the screenshot files.
    - Once the process is complete, the temporary folder and all its contents are automatically deleted.
    - The final multi-frame preview image is saved in the same directory as the video file, using the video file’s name.

+🌟If you find this script helpful, please give it a star (click the Star button at the top right) to follow the project.
+I may continue to improve this script or add different versions in the future to better optimize for various use cases.